mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 offshore labor they create a situation where it is impossible for programmers to succeed.
 These companies expect to give very little input about the problem they are solving and believe that the sheer number of programmers they have at their disposal will produce results.
+The relationship between the client and the company doing the programming work becomes adversarial as they begin to argue about exactly what the original requirements said and whether those requirements were technically delivered.

 So here's the rub: As team sizes increase the number of possible communication connections increases exponentially.
 A 3 person team has 3 connections, a 5 person team has 10 connections, and a 15 person team has 105 connections.
 Think you've never worked on a 15 person team before?
-Keep in mind that I'm not talking about the programmers on a team, I'm talking about the Executives, Project Managers, Programmers, Designers, Marketers, Copywriters and Quality Assurance engineers.
+Keep in mind that I'm not talking about the programmers on a team, I'm talking about everyone that participates in the process of building software: Executives, Project Managers, Programmers, Designers, Marketers, Copywriters and Quality Assurance engineers.